iamkdraj/iamkdraj.github.io/content/.trash/2nd Grade TSS-24 Test 2.md

+---
+title: 2\.
+The term ‘Existentialism’ was coined by -
+tags:
+  - 2nd-grade
+  - movement-study
+  - period-study
+  - questions
+---

 ﻿### 1\.
 Fill in the blank with the most appropriate degree of adjective from the options given below - She can knit................than she can sew.
 (1) best (2) good (3) better (4) more better (5) Question not attempted
 > [!tip]- (1) best ❌ Incorrect.
 "Best" is the superlative degree, used for comparing three or more things.